bagder/http3-explained/en/h3-altsvc.md

-A client that receives such an Alt-svc response is then advised to, if it supports and wants to, connect to that given other host in parallel in the background - using the specified protocol - and if it successful switch its operations over to that instead of the initial connection.
+A client that receives such an Alt-svc response is then advised to, if it supports and wants to, connect to that given other host in parallel in the background - using the specified protocol - and if it is successful switch its operations over to that instead of the initial connection.

 If the initial connection uses HTTP/2 or even HTTP/1, the server can respond